Contributor: Staff of Timberline Knolls Residential Treatment Center

 Sponsors encourage attending meetings, keeping an open line of communication and assign “homework” when working through the steps together.
 12-step also offers the opportunity to participate in leisure activities without the pressure of having to explain sobriety.

-Alcoholics Anonymous (AA) and NA host different events and retreats that do not involve substances and help with the adjustment period of a sober lifestyle.
+Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) host different events and retreats that do not involve substances and help with the adjustment period of a sober lifestyle.
 These types of sober activities help re-define activities that were once associated with using.

 For example, bowling can now be fun without alcohol, and there can now be new memories associated with the act of bowling.
 Trying new things sober also provides an opportunity to explore different leisure activities that can be utilized as self-care.

-Alumni can also stay connected by volunteering services in the area of mental health.
+Alumni can also stay connected to the local community after addiction treatment by volunteering services in the area of mental health.
 This act can generate purpose and help advocate for others who have headed down similar paths.

 In AA and NA this is part of the 12th-step which emphasizes giving back to the recovery community and sharing the message of hope that comes from AA and NA.
 Some different ways volunteering can show up are speaking in schools, hospitals or treatment centers.